ahmaddayeh/ahmaddayeh/README.md

 - 🔭 I’m currently exploring the endless possibilities of **JavaScript**.
 - 🌱 Learning new things every day, one line of code at a time.
-- 🤹‍♂️ I believe in work-life balance, so I mix coding with a healthy dose of Netflix and snacks.
+- 🤹‍♂️ I believe in work-life balance, so I mix coding with a healthy dose of Spotify.
 - 🎮 Gamer by night, coder by day.
 Let’s just say, **multitasking** is my middle name.

 ---